Brazil great Ronaldo hopes to leave hospital on Monday

-Brazil great Ronaldo says he has been hospitalized in Ibiza since Friday because of flu.
+Brazil soccer great Ronaldo said on Sunday that he has been hospitalized in Ibiza since Friday because of flu.

 The 41-year-old Ronaldo, a three-time FIFA World Player of the Year, said on social media that "everything is under control now" and that he expects to return home on Monday.